Cleaning experts say: If you spill something in your refrigerator, you should clean it up immediately.

 Once the food is out, take a picture of your empty refrigerator.
 This is the most important advice when cleaning your fridge.
 Taking a picture will help you remember just where to put the shelves in after you remove them for cleaning.
 Countless hours have been lost tackling shelf puzzles.

 Wipe each shelf off with the diluted Amway Home L.O.C.
-Multi-Purpose Cleaner, soaking challenging spots in the sink or dish tub or covering them with a hot, wet cloth for a few minutes to soften them.
+Multi-Purpose Cleaner.
+Soak challenging spots in the sink or dish tub or covering them with a hot, wet cloth for a few minutes to soften them.
 A butter knife, toothbrush or toothpick can be used for the nooks and crannies.

 Refrigerator cleaning: The inside job